 I will be using the following bags:

-The Samsung Galaxy Y shown here has been unreliable, restarting at various times during navigation or even switching off when in my backpack.
+The Samsung Galaxy Y shown here has been unreliable in NL for long distance navigation, restarting at various times during navigation or even switching off when in my backpack.
 I suppose it's because the housing is not rigid enough and vibrations cause loss of contact with the battery, but I don't want to be stranded without navigation (and the Tab2-7 is too big to use while cycling, how to mount it?
 Not sure...) so I got a Galaxy S2 as backup.

 ML-102 charger for 18650 cells, which I will also use as a powerbank using various loose 18650 cells.
 I use 18650s in a torch as well.
 Charging is done via mini-USB: